Layofftheweed/waifusanonymous.com/src/pages/articles/l2s.md

 As I mentioned above, there are many valid concerns about fragmented liquidity across the Ethereum ecosystem as liquidity is not shared across L2s.
 In this section, I'll cover a few of the projects and liquidity models which are planning to tackle this very issue.

-<a id="hop"></a>

 ### Hop protocol

-"[Hop](https://hop.exchange)is a scalable rollup-to-rollup (also supports Polygon PoS and xDai) general non-custodial token bridge.
+"[Hop](https://hop.exchange) is a scalable rollup-to-rollup (also supports Polygon PoS and xDai) general non-custodial token bridge.
 It allows users to send tokens from one rollup or sidechain to another almost immediately without having to wait for the network's challenge period."

 "It works by involving market makers (referred to as Bonder) who front the liquidity at the destination chain in exchange for a small fee."